andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 "I could do another coffee"

-Everybody orders a donut and a coffee, mine combined with a cappuccino al freddo so everyone can try this magical espresso elixir.
+Everybody orders a donut and a coffee; I augment my order with a cappuccino al freddo for old times sake.
+Unfortunately (for me) Talor is not at the shop;
+fortunately (for Talor) Talor is not at the shop lest she pull a muscle feigning interest in my story of meeting her the year previous.

+In any case we're all hopped up on doughnuts and caffeine, champing at the bit to peruse the halls of my favorite museum, buoyed by an collective enthusiasm for the arts.

 <h4 class="article-subheader">Munch</h4>
 "I wouldn't exactly describe this crowd as *museum people*"

 Shannon hits me with this bombshell just as we're about to enter
 <span class="skewed">Munch</span>, i.e. the Edvard Munch museum.
 Overlooking the
+waterfront, <span class="skewed">Munch</span> is Oslo's most
+<a href="/traveler/2023_05-scandinavia/04-oslo_culture?id=munch" target="_blank" rel="noopener noreferrer">controversial architectural choice</a>
-waterfront, <span class="skewed">Munch</span> is Oslo's most controversial architectural choice but the museum is a must-do in my book.
+but the museum is a must-do in my book.

 As we enter I scan the QR code and quickly purchase tickets for all 6 patrons.
 There will be no waffling on my watch and if anybody asks me how much it cost